Kem-ma/Restaurant-management-sys/README.md

 # RESTAURANT MANAGEMENT SYSTEM

 ## Project overview
-Fuudy is a restaurant management system that aims to help restaurant owners, managers, staffs and customers enjoy a seamless space and working environment.
+Foodie is a restaurant management system that aims to help restaurant owners, managers, staffs and customers enjoy a seamless space and working environment.
 All this by digitalizing work operations like; inventory management, ordering, table reservation and sales thereby eliminating paperwork.
 This project won't focus on the implementation part just yet, we will look at **TWO** important phases in the software development life cycle which are: Requirement gathering and Analysis and Design of our system.

   ## 📚 Contributors
   For this project, we were divided into groups of 7 each.